zackproser/procrastiproxy/README.md

 # Getting started

+## Use procrastiproxy as a library

 You can either import procrastiproxy into your own project:

 ```golang
 import github.com/zackproser/procrastiproxy
 ```

+## Install procrastiproxy as a command using go

 or, install and use it as a command line interface (CLI) tool: